Monday, March 30, 2026

 Transferable but Non-Erasable Rights

-Longer Protection Periods for Foundational Ideas
+Longer Protection Periods for Foundational Architecture

-The answer should be the original idea.
+The answer should be the original conception.

 The current system disproportionately rewards the last visible contributor rather than the first invisible one.
 It often treats the person who discovers the mountain as less important than the person who builds a hotel on top of it.